 How can I be joyful when we are being sued?
 When my brother is on a ventilator?
 When I haven’t slept in days?
 Lucky for us, joy is not situational.
 Joy, like all fruits of the Spirit, can be experienced everywhere.

 It’s the way my little girl giggles when I push her on the swing.
 My big boy proudly counting to 20.
 My husband coming home from work excited about the class he taught.
 It’s the feeling of relaxing under the covers after a day well spent loving others.

 My son’s head resting on my arm as I type this.
 The relief of reading the right Scripture at just the right time.

-Joy is the wink the older woman at the grocery story gives you as your child throw a tantrum.
+Joy is the wink the older woman at the grocery store gives you as your child throw a tantrum.
 And older kids welcoming your little on the playground.

-But more than anything, it is the knowledge that no matter what happens in this life our inheritance is secure in Christ.
+But more than anything, it is the knowledge that no matter what happens we are loved and secure in the hands of the Divine.

 Joy is all around us because it is in us.
 And wouldn’t you know, in the midst of a really hard season, I found proof that joy exists in the midst of trial. . .
 (Thank you, iPhone!)

 The True Source of Joy

 Where are you finding your joy today, friend?
 In the One true source or are you still striving to find it in the world?